Travel Insurance Plans from AMEX

 AmEx Travel Insurance – Coverage Options For Canadian Citizens

-In Canada, travelers can sign up for a multi-trip annual plan or buy coverage trip by trip.
-Multi-trip coverage has a choice of plans built around journeys of less than 10 days or trips up to 31 days long.
-This kind of flexibility is particularly well suited for Canadian travelers, who might make frequent trips to the United States or enjoy spontaneous last minute trips to sunny destinations.
+In Canada, travelers can sign up for an annual travel insurance plan or buy coverage trip by trip.
+Multi-trip coverage has a choice of plans built around journeys of less than ten days or trips up to 31 days long.
+This flexibility is particularly well suited for Canadian travelers, who might make frequent trips to the United States or enjoy spontaneous last-minute trips to sunny destinations.

 Whether Canadians choose an annual plan or coverage for just one trip, American Express offers four different levels of insurance plans.